VirajParab/zeno/README.md

 ## License

-MIT License - feel free to use and modify for your needs.
+Zeno is open-source under the [PolyForm Noncommercial License 1.0.0](https://polyformproject.org/licenses/noncommercial/1.0.0/).
+You are free to use, modify, and share this project for personal and educational purposes.
+Commercial use, reselling, or hosting of Zeno without written permission from the author is prohibited.

+© 2025 Viraj Parab.
+All rights reserved.